Martin Kent: South Africa

 Kent had frequently batted with Greg Chappell and received an offer to tour South Africa with an invitational XI, the International Wanderers.
-This side featured players like the Chappell brothers and Dennis Lillee – Kent was the only member of the side who had not played international cricket.
 Kent married just before he left and honeymooned on the tour.
 "We got time off to go travelling and sightseeing," he recalled.
 "And in a funny sense, it wasn't a bad honeymoon."

 Kent played well with scores of 55, 67 & 52 and 155.
 He ended up topping the International Wanderers aggregate and averages for the tour – 398 runs at 56.

 In October 1976 Jack Fingleton wrote that Kent "will walk into Ian Chappell's vacancy in the national team.
 He is a glorious strokemaker."
-However Kent was unable to break into the Australian side over the 1976–77 season despite 122 against the touring Pakistanis and 82 against South Australia.
+However, Kent was unable to break into the Australian side over the 1976–77 season despite 122 against the touring Pakistanis and 82 against South Australia.
 The Australian selectors preferred Ian Davis, Craig Serjeant, Kim Hughes and David Hookes, all of whom were chosen for the 1977 Ashes tour.